loda-lang/loda-programs/programs/oeis/list2.md

 * [A227786](http://oeis.org/A227786) ([L08 program](A227786.asm)): Take squares larger than 1, subtract 3 from even squares and 2 from odd squares; a(n) = a(n-1) + A168276(n+1) (with a(1) = 1).
 * [A227804](http://oeis.org/A227804) ([L26 program](A227804.asm)): a(1) = greatest k such that H(k) - H(8) < H(8) - H(4); a(2) = greatest k such that H(k) - H(a(1)) < H(a(1)) - H(8), and for n > 2, a(n) = greatest k such that H(k) - H(a(n-1) > H(a(n-1)) - H(a(n-2)), where H = harmonic number.
 * [A227863](http://oeis.org/A227863) ([L23 program](A227863.asm)): Numbers congruent to {1,49} mod 120.
+* [A227896](http://oeis.org/A227896) ([L39 program](A227896.asm)): 32-beat repeating palindromic sequence: digital roots of Fibonacci numbers indexed by the set of natural numbers not divisible by 2, 3 or 5 (A007775).
 * [A227906](http://oeis.org/A227906) ([L17 program](A227906.asm)): Coins left after packing heart patterns (fixed orientation) into n X n coins.
 * [A227915](http://oeis.org/A227915) ([L17 program](A227915.asm)): Numbers of the form k + wt(k) for exactly four distinct k, where wt(k) = A000120(k) is the binary weight of k.
 * [A227970](http://oeis.org/A227970) ([L15 program](A227970.asm)): Triangular arithmetic on half-squares: b(n)*(b(n) - 1)/2 where b(n) = floor(n^2/2).